 Audi A3 Sportback review

-The A3 Sportback is one of the best cars Audi makes, thanks to excellent practicality, a sharp driving experience and good looks
+The A3 Sportback is one of the best cars Audi makes, with decent practicality, a sharp drive and good looks

-On this occasion, Audi has stretched the newest-generation A3's wheelbase by 35mm.
-This means rear occupants are treated to genuinely decent legroom (not a strong point on the old car), and the boot is also bigger.
-The additional room, though, comes at a premium of around £600 over three-door.
+This time round, Audi has stretched the wheelbase by 35mm.
+This means rear passengers benefit from decent legroom (not a strong point on the old car) and the boot is also bigger.
+The trouble is, this additional room comes at a premium of around £600 over the three-door A3.

 Engines, performance and drive

-The MQB architecture helps it feel light and agile and delivers buckets of grip, too.
-When fitted with the quattro system, it's what you'd expect when you stick it into a corner - it just won't slip.
+The MQB architecture helps the A3 Sportback feel light and agile on the road, and it delivers buckets of grip, too.
+When fitted with the quattro four-wheel-drive system, there’s plenty of traction when you accelerate out of a corner, as you’d expect.

-The A3 Sportback rides nicely and soaks up rough and bumpy roads in a way far better than the three-door can.
-However, the S Line suspension makes the ride as stiff as a board and doesn’t really help the handling in any way.
+The A3 Sportback rides nicely, soaking up rough and bumpy roads more effectively than the three-door.
+However, the S line suspension makes the ride very stiff and doesn’t really help the handling in any way.

-The plug-in hybrid A3 e-tron combines a 148bhp 1.4-litre petrol turbo engine with an electric motor, to deliver 203bhp 350Nm.
-Audi claims the e-tron can run on zero-emission electric power for 31 miles at speeds of up to 80mph.
-As you’d expect, the silent punch is a real boon in town, but even on the open road the e-tron performs strongly and doesn't feel cumbersome despite the addition of 125kg in batteries.
+The plug-in hybrid A3 e-tron combines a 148bhp 1.4-litre petrol turbo engine with an electric motor to deliver 201bhp and 350Nm of torque.
+Audi claims it can run on zero-emission electric power for 31 miles at speeds of up to 81mph.
+As you’d expect, the silent punch is a real boon in town, but even on the open road the e-tron performs strongly and doesn't feel cumbersome, despite the addition of 125kg in batteries.